-As I look back over a lifetime of Christmas mornings, I can easily see that through my life my life, my likes and interests have evolved, my maturity has grown, and my Christmas traditions have changed with the times.
+As I look back over a lifetime of Christmas mornings, I can easily see that throughout my life, my likes and interests have evolved, my maturity has grown, and my Christmas traditions have changed with the times.

 My Childhood Christmas’.